jwfanDL/jwfanDL/_pages/about.md

 **Jiawei Fan**, Chao Li, Xiaolong Liu, Anbang Yao\#

 [**Project**](https://github.com/deep-optimization/ScaleKD)
-It is the first work to explore how to transfer the scalable property of pre-trained large vision transformer models to smaller target models.
+- It is the first work to explore how to transfer the scalable property of pre-trained large vision transformer models to smaller target models.
-- ScaleKD could be used as a more efficient alternative to the time-intensive pre-training paradigm for any target student model on large-scale datasets if a strong pre-trained ViT is available
+- ScaleKD could be used as a more efficient alternative to the time-intensive pre-training paradigm for any target student model on large-scale datasets.
 </div>
 </div>